Contraceptive vaginal ring

 A contraceptive vaginal ring is a type of hormonal insert that is placed in the vagina for the purpose of birth control.
 The rings themselves utilize a plastic polymer matrix that is inlaid or embedded with contraceptive drug.
 This drug, often one or two hormones, is absorbed directly through the bloodstream through the cells that line the vaginal wall.
 Some vaginal rings contain both an estrogen and a progestin (brand names NuvaRing and Annovera), which are available in Europe and the United States.
 Other vaginal rings contain just progesterone (brand name Progering).
-The progesterone-only ring is only available in Latin America, exclusively for postpartum breastfeeding parents, therefore, it is not available in the United States.
+The progesterone-only ring is only available in Latin America, exclusively for postpartum breastfeeding parents.

 The Progering is made of silicone-elastorone with an outer diameter of 58 mm and cross-sectional diameter of 8.4 mm.
 Similarly, Annovera has an outer diameter of 56 mm and cross-sectional diameter of 8.4 mm.
 In contrast, the Nuvaring has a diameter of 54 mm with a cross-sectional diameter that measures 4 mm.
 The vaginal rings work as a long acting drug delivery system for varying indications, including prevention of pregnancy, improvement of dysmenorrhea and menorrhagia, lower risks of ovarian and endometrial cancers, and reduction of risk of cysts in the ovaries.
 Although the vaginal rings do not provide protection for sexually transmitted diseases, the rings are being assessed as a possible drug delivery system for HIV prevention.

 Combined hormonal contraceptive vaginal ring

-Mechanism of Action
+Mechanism of action

 The ethinylestradiol/etonogestrel vaginal ring is also known as NuvaRing.
 It is a flexible plastic (ethylene-vinyl acetate copolymer) ring that releases a low dose of a progestin and estrogen over three weeks.
 The slow release of the hormones prevents pregnancy by blocking ovulation and causes changes in the cervical mucus that may stop implantation from occurring, as well.